 Maintaining the graves is very important

 Each year around Day of the Dead, the graves are cleaned, repaired, and some years painted.
 Maintenance of the gravesite reflects to the spirits that they are welcome.
+Some traditions take it a step further, such as this small town in the Yucatan.

 La Catrina was created as a political statement